khoaho/workflow-node.js-view.and.data.api/README.md

 ##Setup/Usage Instructions

-See the sample README.md file in the sample folders.
+*TODO*

+*Install Node.js
+*Run "npm install" command from the server directory *Install and run MongoDb first, from MongoDb bin folder run "mongod.exe --dbpath %path-to-your-db%" command *Run the server, click "run server.bat" or from the command line: "node .\server.js"

 ## License

-client-embedded-view.and.data.api is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+These samples are licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.

 ##Written by